 Besides empty and full, the gauge also indicates 1/4, 1/2, and 3/4 of total capacity.
 DEF fluid is required to meet certain emission requirements.
 A warning icon and notification message will appear when the DEF level is low.
-Warnings can also occur if something other than DEF is put in the tank or if the system is tampered with.
-In this case the needle will still read high in the scale, but the gauge will show red warning colors and icons.
-Ignoring these warnings can result in an engine de-rate that progresses until the warnings are corrected.
 Do not allow your DEF tank to remain empty.
-Please refer to your emission supplemental manual for more details about DFF fluid
+Please refer to your emission supplemental manual for more details about DEF fluid.

-The instrument cluster gauges may appear (if hidden from view), change brightness, and change color to bring attention to a particular system.
+The instrument cluster gauges may appear (if hidden from view), change brightness and change color to bring attention to a particular system.